MattSkiff/covid19_nz_data/README.md

 ## To Do

-* A map showing the travel patterns of cases prior to getting coronavirus
 * Markers added to the map showing clusters would be a good idea
 * Optimisation to load faster and use less memory
 * Graph styling could be improved